 The most important thing to remember when measuring your art is that you are measuring only what you want to see in the frame itself.
 Frame size is considered the size of the recess at the back of the frame that contains the glass, mat, art, and backing you load into it.

-2. 2.
-Take a rigid measuring tape or a ruler, and measure the area you want to see in your picture.
-It’s important to remember that your measurements need to be in width x height format and that they must be within 1/16 of an inch.
+- 2. Take a rigid measuring tape or a ruler, and measure the overall size of your picture.
+It’s important to remember that your measurements need to be in Width x Height format and that they must be within 1/16 of an inch.

 Measuring your art is that simple.
 Once you have those picture measurements, visit our framing page to purchase a cut-to-size frame or build a custom one yourself.
 We can cut to within 1/16 of an inch, so please ensure your measurements reflect this.